 To create the mirror

-In the Polyline Solid Specification dialog, on the General panel, set the thickness to 1/4"
+On the General panel, set the Thickness to 1/4".

 With the polyline solid still selected, click on the upper edge to make this the active edge.

-Repeat steps 2 -4 for the lower edge.
+Repeat steps 6-7 for the lower edge

-To create the 3D molding polyline frame
+To create the frame using a 3D molding polyline

 In the 3D Molding Polyline Specification dialog which opens next, click on the Moldings panel.